JaysonPye/Journal/2024/November.md

 - Added search parameters to lessons to extend to weekly and organisation attachments

+- Can writers be assigned to selected orgs?
+- That org can only access courses associated with that org
+- Scope viewable courses to users org when writer (not admin)
+- add course button is for writers too but with those scopes
+- 0 on week will check lessons without assigned weeks
+- check bug with multiple lessons appearing, plus released stopped working
+- figure out why it worked fine but messed up with multiple nodes

+- filter lessons by date of creation

 - save invoice data in database
 - admin view
 - Previous invoices